 Program H-1.3.3.
-Continue to allow supportive housing, as defined by California Government Code Section 65650, as a use permitted by right in all zoning districts where multifamily and mixed uses are permitted, as provided in California Government Code Article 11 (commencing with Section 65650).
+Continue to permit supportive housing by right in all zoning districts where multifamily and mixed uses are permitted.

 Program H-1.3.4.
 Amend various, existing housing-related provisions of the Laguna Woods Municipal Code to conform to state law.